Scenic Eclipse 8

 Additionally, the report attributes 15 jobs in Taranaki to the cruise sector, seven direct and eight indirect or induced positions, highlighting the employment potential for cruise in the region.

-This report comes on the back of the region’s own five-year Taranaki Cruise Strategy development and launch, a partnership between Venture Taranaki, and Port Taranaki, and designed to capitalise on the forecasted growth in the cruise sector, leveraging the untapped capacity at Port Taranaki and creating consistent commercial opportunities for tourism businesses.
+This report came on the back of the region’s own five-year Taranaki Cruise Strategy development and launch, a partnership between Te Puna Umanga Venture Taranaki, the regional development agency, and Port Taranaki.
+The strategy is designed to capitalise on the forecasted growth in the cruise sector, leveraging the untapped capacity at Port Taranaki and creating consistent commercial opportunities for tourism businesses.

 "This report confirms what we have already identified as a region, that cruise holds significant untapped potential for Taranaki, and the potential to provide a significant and immediate economic boost to many of our local businesses", shared Brylee Flutey, GM Destination, Te Puna Umanga/Venture Taranaki.